AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/using_gnatcheck.rst

   file from a legacy rule configuration provided through the ``-rules`` section.

-This file must be a valid LKQL file that exports at least a ``rules`` top-level symbol.
-This symbol must refer to an object value containing rules configuration; keys are GNATcheck rules to enable; and values are objects containing rule parameters.
-A rule parameter value can be a boolean, an integer, a string, or a list of strings.
+An LKQL rule file can be any valid LKQL file, the only requirement is that it must export a ``rules`` top-level symbol.
+This symbol defines an object value containing rules configuration; keys are GNATcheck rules to enable; and values are list of objects, each one representing an instance of the rule with its parameters.
+A rule parameter value can be of the boolean, the integer, the string, or the list of strings type, as shown in the simple example below:

 ::